 - Let her say what she needs to say in her own time, in her own words.
 It takes a great deal of strength and courage both to survive and to talk about experiences of sexual violence; acknowledge that.

 - Help her to make her own choices by exploring her options with her.
 An important part of dealing with the powerlessness of sexual violence is learning to feel in control again, so try not to do anything which takes control away from her.

 - Remember it’s not her fault.
 Affirm the fact that she used her survival skills to stay alive, and that compliance is not consent.
 No survivor should ever be blamed for what has happened to her – it is the fault of the perpetrator.

 - Take your needs seriously and seek your own support.

 - Never doubt what she tells you about her experiences.
 It may be very difficult to believe that such a terrible thing has been done, especially if you know the perpetrator, but the truth is that women and girls rarely lie about sexual violence.

 - Never trivialise or dismiss her feelings or experiences.
 It may be easy to compare it to something more terrible, perhaps that someone else has experienced, but saying things like ‘it could be worse, it wasn’t as bad as…’ is never helpful.
 Recognise the pain she’s going through.

-- Do not expect her to react in any one way – everyone deals with the effects of sexual violence differently and at their own pace.
-Even if you have been through similar sexual violence, everyone reacts differently, so do not be surprised if she reacts and copes in her own unique way.
+- Do not expect her to react in any one way.
+Everyone deals with the effects of sexual violence differently and at their own pace.
+Even if you have been through similar experiences, everyone reacts differently, so do not be surprised if she reacts and copes in her own unique way.

 Remember, you are not a miracle-worker.
-The best you can do is let her know that you care about her and will be there if she wants to talk.
+The best you can do is let her know that you care about her and are there if she wants to talk.